X

 That is right

-Answer.
-Why were the cracks.
-Why did the cracks suddenly shoot up in quarter three?
+And, sir, why were the cracks?
+Why did the cracks suddenly shoot up in Q3?
 What was the reason?
-Was there some global reason or any Anything that you could pin to
+Was there some global reason or anything that you look back you could pin to?

 Devendra Kumar